Smarter Accounting for Property Management Companies

 Solid bookkeeping is built on a foundation of organized records.
 Think of it as creating a clear, auditable paper trail for every dollar that moves through your business.
 Without proper documentation, your financial reports are just numbers on a screen.
 Keeping meticulous records is essential for accurate reporting, maximizing tax deductions, and protecting yourself in case of an audit.
 It ensures every financial decision is backed by proof.
 Let’s cover the four types of records that are non-negotiable for any property management company.

-Maintain Tenant Ledgers and Leases
+Keep Meticulous Tenant Ledgers and Leases

 Your relationship with each tenant is a financial one, and it needs to be documented.
 Start by keeping a secure digital or physical copy of every signed lease agreement.
 This contract is your primary reference for rent amounts, due dates, and other obligations.
 Alongside the lease, you should maintain a detailed tenant ledger for each unit.
 This ledger tracks all payments, including rent, security deposits, and late fees.
 Many property managers struggle to collect rent on time, and an accurate ledger helps you immediately spot overdue payments and provides the necessary documentation for any potential disputes or legal action.

-Organize Expense Receipts
+Organize All Your Expense Receipts

 Every time you spend money on a property, you need a receipt to prove it.
 One of the most common pitfalls for property managers is incorrectly categorizing expenses, especially when it comes to repairs versus capital improvements.
 A repair keeps the property in good working condition, while an improvement adds value or extends its life.
 The IRS treats these expenses differently for tax purposes, so getting it right is crucial.
 Create a system to digitize and file every receipt by property and expense type.
 This simple habit ensures your financial reports are accurate and that you can claim every legitimate deduction at tax time.

-Keep Bank Statements and Reconciliations
+Save All Bank Statements and Reconciliations

 Your bank statements are the ultimate source of truth for your cash flow.
 Each month, you need to perform a bank reconciliation, which means matching every transaction in your bookkeeping software to the corresponding line item on your bank statement.
 This process is your best defense against errors, bank fees you weren’t aware of, or even fraudulent charges.
 Regularly reconciling your accounts confirms that your income and expense records are complete and accurate.
 It’s a fundamental step in maintaining control over your business accounting and management and provides a clear picture of your financial health.

-Manage Your Trust Account Properly
+Handle Your Trust Account with Care

 If you hold security deposits or prepaid rent for tenants, you are managing funds that don’t belong to you.
 These must be kept in a separate trust account, and the rules for handling them are strict.
 Commingling these funds with your operating cash is a serious compliance violation.
 Proper management of trust accounts is essential for maintaining accurate records and staying compliant with state regulations.
 You must keep a separate, detailed ledger for the trust account that tracks every deposit and withdrawal by tenant and property.
 This ensures transparency and protects both you and your tenants.